fofr/sam-and-paul.com/source/_posts/mougins-and-the-french-riviera.md

 ![](/images/mougins/DSC02486.jpg)![](/images/mougins/DSC01891.jpg)

 Needless to say, we were happy with our choice.
-After spending an hour in a little shop while Samantha chose a watercolour painting of the region and admiring a modern art gallery we were shown to our apartment
+After spending an hour in a little shop while Samantha chose a watercolour painting of the region and admiring a modern art gallery we were shown to our apartment.

 ![](/images/mougins/DSC02462.jpg)![](/images/mougins/DSC02460.jpg)